 FINAL THOUGHTS ON ZERO WASTE GIFT IDEAS

-Now that we’ve dealt with gifts for everyone else, what about YOU!?!
+Now that we’ve dealt with zero waste presents for everyone else, what about YOU!?!

 How do you subtly ask your loved ones to not get you stuff you don’t need or want?

-One final great idea we came across was a gift registry called So Kind.
+One final sustainable gift idea we came across was a gift registry called So Kind.
 Here you can register requests for gifts that are meaningful to you and share them with your loved ones.

 So Kind says their platform: “encourages the giving of homemade gifts, charitable donations, secondhand goods, experiences, time, day-of-event help, and more.
 Here’s to more fun and less stuff!”